 In addition, New York Fed President and CEO John Williams participated in a moderated discussion with Nancy LeaMond, Executive Vice President and Chief Advocacy and Engagement Officer at AARP.
 The discussion, titled The Role Small Business Plays in Building Financial Resilience for the 50+, was moderated by Nancy Marshall-Genzer, senior reporter at NPR Marketplace.

 Pivoting to Meet the Challenges of the Times

 Building Equity Within the 50+ Entrepreneur Community

 2:00pm EST – 4:30pm EST

-This event is open to members of the public and press.
-All remarks and panels are on-the-record, unless otherwise noted.
-To register, members of the press may contact Shelley Pitterson.
+This event was open to members of the public and press.
+All remarks and panels were on-the-record, unless otherwise noted.

 Report: State of the Older Entrepreneur During COVID-19

 Visit our Community Resources on Coronavirus Hub and our Small Business site for helpful resources and relevant research from the New York Fed.